chrisj7903/Read-Victron-advertised-data/README.md

 One Victron design choice added much complication: the data is encoded "little endian" or in reverse order.
 This is easy to handle for 16 bit (2 byte) values, just swap the bytes.
 But some values are 2,9,10,20 or 22 bits in length and this greatly complicates the process of mapping from the decrypted bytes to each value.

-The following attachments describe/show the detailed mappings, as text and a drawing:
+The following attachments describe/show the detailed mappings for a Battery Monitor, as text and a drawing:

 - [Bit Field Mapping - Battery Monitor.txt](Bit%20Field%20Mapping%20-%20Battery%20Monitor.txt')
 - [Byte Mapping - Victron BM.jpg](docs/Byte%20Mapping%20-%20Victron%20BM.jpg)

-A similar mapping, although less complicated, was developed to decode for a Solar Charger
+(TBD: A similar mapping, although less complicated, is needed to decode for a Solar Charger.
+For - look at the code for the mapping)

 As an aside I did spot a couple of small errors in the Battery Monitor table in "Extra Manufacturer Data".
 The battery current is a 22 bit signed integer.
 Consequently its range must be from $-2^{21}$ to $(2^{21}-1)$ or -2097151 to 2097151 mA, i.e half the -4194 to 4194 Amp range shown in the table.
 And the N/A value must be 0x1FFFFF not 0x3FFFFF.